dpgaspar/Flask-AppBuilder/docs/views.rst

 Most importante Base Properties:

-    - form_title: The title to be presented (this is mandatory)
+:form_title: The title to be presented (this is mandatory)
-    - form_columns: The form column names to include
+:form_columns: The form column names to include
-    - form: Your form class (WTFORM) (this is mandatory)
+:form: Your form class (WTFORM) (this is mandatory)

 GeneralView
 -----------